ericbulloch/kwmd/write_ups/vuln_hub/mr_robot.md

 `wc -l fsociety.dic`

 The file is over 800k lines.
 I wanted to see if there were duplicates.
+The uniq tool will remove duplicate lines but they must be near each other.
+So I'll need to make sure the file is sorted as part of the command.
 I ran the following command:

-`uniq fsociety.dic | wc -l`
+`sort fsocity.dic | uniq | wc -l`

 There are only about 11k unique lines in this file.
 With that in mind, I saved a copy of the file with just the unique lines using the following command:

-`uniq fsociety.dic > test.txt`
+`sort fsocity.dic | uniq > test.txt`

 #### Admin Login Form